karel1980/deep-reinforcement-learning-tictactoe/README.md

 This project contains 2 components:

  - tictactoe.py: An openai gym environment for the game tic-tac-toe
  - experiment.py: A deep reinforcement learning implementation to create an agent on the game of tic-tac-toe.
+Keras is used for the agent's model, but no libraries are used for the deep reinforcement learningp part.

 Shortcomings: